Skip to content

 teams.appIdTEAMS_APP_IDMicrosoft App ID from Azure

-teams.appPasswordTEAMS_APP_PASSWORDClient secret
+teams.appPasswordTEAMS_APP_PASSWORDClient secret (stored in vault)

 teams.tenantIdTEAMS_TENANT_IDAzure AD tenant ID (optional)